sapics/ip-location-db/tools/DATA.md

 If you need better accuracy, no attribution or daily updates, please use the relevant commercial version: [GeoIp®](https://www.maxmind.com/en/geoip-databases).
 --- ${license-webnet77} ---
 These files are provided as [Donationware](http://en.wikipedia.org/wiki/Donationware) by [Webnet77](http://software77.net/geo-ip/).
+--- ${license-iplocate} ---
+IPLocate databases are licensed under a [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, so you must give appropriate credit by providing a link to [IPLocate.io](https://www.iplocate.io/) on your application, product, or website where the data is used.

+If you need more detailed information (ex.
+City Name/Latitude/Longitude/etc.), please use [premium databases](https://www.iplocate.io/products/downloadable-databases).